Categories: Human nature

 What parameters are there in jewelry and chains?

-Which brings up the first rule: saw-cut rings only.
-Pinch-cut rings are hideous
+Which brings up the first rule in chainmaking and jewelry: saw-cut rings only.
+Pinch-cut rings are

 The second rule is to close the rings properly without gaps or misalignments.

-If the join can be seen or felt, it isn't closed properly...again, common
+Joins that can be seen or felt aren't closed properly...again, common

 These facts are indisputable.
 Neglect either one and it results in